rdev/fivepointseven/pages/work/mdx/previewhunt.md

 ## Preview Pages

 One of the biggest features is the ability to generate preview pages.
-The way it works is when the user presses "Create Preview Page" we send all the information along with cropped images and a thumbnail to the server where it's saved, and we give the user a link which looks exactly like Product Hunt links to a page that also looks exactly like Producy Hunt page with a few minor changes like the logo to distinguish Preview Hunt pages from real posts.
+The way it works is when the user presses "Create Preview Page" we send all the information along with cropped images and a thumbnail to the server where it's saved, and we give the user a link which looks exactly like Product Hunt links to a page that also looks exactly like Product Hunt page with a few minor changes like the logo to distinguish Preview Hunt pages from real posts.

 You can use this to validate Twitter cards, share with your team, etc. You can also delete the page at any time.
 Pages are also automatically deleted 24 hours after publishing and all of their assets are purged.